nschmidt-bailey/MATH-2315-Lab-1/README.md

-# MATH-2315-Lab-1
+# co2emissions
-This is Nick's repository for Lab 1.
+## This is Nick's repository for Lab 1.
+It is my second attempt after doing poorly the first time